JanSuran03/tornado/README.md

 ## Plans for the future:

 - Docs to CSS functions, better docs overall.
-- More common utility functions (currently only 'important' and 'grid-areas').
+- More common utility functions (currently only 3).
 - More at-rules functions (currently @media, @font-face, @keyframes).
 - The code could be simpler on some places.
 - More examples in the OrgPad document.